aws/language-servers/server/aws-lsp-codewhisperer/README.md

 ```

 ### Extra context for Q Inline Suggestions
-In cases when the client runs in a specific environment that requires customized suggestions, the server supports a `aws.q.extracontext` workspace configuration.
+In cases when the client runs in a specific environment that requires customized suggestions, the server supports a `aws.q.extraContext` workspace configuration.
 This extra context will be passed to the left file content of the request in the beginning of the file.